-How to get paid what you are owed.
+Trade Credit: How to get paid what you are owed

 As a business, if you’re extending credit to your customers, then you’re operating based on the trust that they’ll pay you in due course.
 Unfortunately, some companies won’t be able to meet their duties and will default on their payments.

 The success of your business relies on you eliminating as many of these potential defaulting clients as possible.
-Here are some of the ways you can’t actively work to improve your credit lending.
+Here are some of the ways you can actively work on to improve your credit lending.

 Have robust terms of trade

-Your terms of trade outline your policies around payments, including prepayment, down payments, discounts for early settlement, payment frequency and timing, actions to be taken in the event of a default, etc. You need to review your terms of trade frequently to ensure they meet your requirements.
+Your terms of trade outline your policies around payments.
+This includes prepayment, down payments, discounts for early settlement, payment frequency and timing, actions to be taken in the event of a default, etc. You need to review your terms of trade frequently to ensure they meet your requirements.

 “We come across companies which have no terms of trade signed; a total no-no if you are offering credit terms,” explains David See, GM of ICMS CreditSystems and Waterstone Recovery.
 “The worst is when there is a signed terms of trade, but the company has lost it and it cannot be found.”
 Don’t make this mistake – get your terms of trade sorted.